GeiselSoftware/kgm/docs/index.md

 In example above two facts are stored related to proverbal Alice-Bob pair:

- - there is a human named Alice with identity `ab:alice`
+ - there is a human named Alice identified using URI `<ab:alice>`
- - there is a human named Bob with identity `ab:bob`
+ - there is a human named Bob identified using URI `<ab:bob>`

+When using RDF/turtle notation, `ab:alice` and `<ab:alice>` are technically the same URI in two different forms: short and complete.
 RDF/turtle allows to use URI in shortened form using `@prefix` directive.
 The same example where all URIs are complete would look like this:

 ```
 <ab:Human> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.w3.org/2000/01/rdf-schema#Class> .